Slaashed/Osu-Skins/Skins.md

 # Slaashed's Skins
-**Click on the name to download the skin :D
+Click on the name to download the skin :D

-# Skins made by me (some have elements from other skins like hitsounds and hitcircles and stuff cause im too lazy to make those plus I play better with them so... yeah
+# Skin's made by me
+Some have elements from other skins like hitsounds and hitcircles and stuff cause im too lazy to make those plus I play better with them so... yeah

 # [Sagiri Skin 15-06-17](https://puu.sh/vmeym/7632bb7662.osk)
 ![](https://puu.sh/ykltr/e1a84d94c6.jpg)